-Community Event / Presentation 50 points
+Community Event - 250 points Community Event / Presentation 50 points (300 total possible points)

 At the end of the semester students will give a short presentation on the agency event that you have organized.
 Please prepare a creative presentation to share with your class.
 Creativity has no limitations, use PP, Poster Board, Video, or other technology resources to convey your experience.
 See the assignment criteria for more detailed direction and scoring rubric.
 This presentation is worth 30 points and should include: